bxant/LaTienditaWebsite/FinalProject/README.txt

 - Also have angular installed.

 TO RUN THIS PROJECT:
-cd into src folder
+1. cd into this folder
-cd in app
+2. cd into FinalProject
+3. run npm install in that directory
-run "ng serve --open"
+4. run ng serve --open
-make sure that localhost:4200 opens on a browswer.
+5. your browser should open to 'localhost:4200'

 Sources used: